Examining the Limits of ‘Energy Return on Investment’

 Yet EROI discussions have tended to remain academic in nature.
 That may be because investors are more concerned with financial measures such as levelized cost of energy.
 But it could also be due to the fact that the seemingly simple equation cannot be practically transferred to real-world applications, particularly in relation to renewables.

-That’s the view of a number of distinguished energy thinkers, such as Schalk Cloete, of Norway’s Stiftelsen for Industriell og Teknisk Forskning (SINTEF) research organization.
+That’s the view of a number of distinguished energy thinkers, such as Schalk Cloete, of Norway’s Stiftelsen for Industriell og Teknisk Forskning research organization.
 “The true EROI of a technology is just too complex to quantify accurately, given the challenges with assessing full lifecycle energy inputs, converting between different energy sources, and accounting for effects on the rest of the energy system,” he said in an email.

 Others see more fundamental issues with the concept of tying an energy resource’s value to an energy input when that input is theoretically almost limitless.
 It could be argued, for example, that a low EROI for solar is irrelevant because the resource is so abundant that even a small return could power modern society.

-“The focus of EROEI research is often with respect to whether the EROEI of a particular type of energy production is ‘high enough’ relative to some goal, such as 3:1 or 10:1,” wrote energy researcher Gail Tverberg in a recent blog.
+“The focus of [energy returned on energy invested] research is often with respect to whether the [energy returned on energy invested] of a particular type of energy production is ‘high enough’ relative to some goal, such as 3:1 or 10:1,” wrote energy researcher Gail Tverberg in a recent blog post.
 “I believe that there needs to be more focus on the total quantity of net energy produced.”

 Adding a new dimension to the debate